Jinmin97/project_3/README.md

 **Recommendations:**

-> Improvement to the model could be made by removing the words with high correlation to the subreddit such as 'disney', 'netflix', 'plus'.
+Improvement to the model could be made by:

+- Removing words with high correlation to the subreddits such as 'disney', 'netflix', 'plus'

+- Adjusting the weights of 'disney', 'netflix' and 'plus'